nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Setting reminders for assignments : `remind`

-Format: `remind INDEX`
+Format: `remind INDEX [MORE_INDEXES]`

-You can set reminders for specific assignments which will be displayed in `Your Reminders` section (Highlighted in red in the figure below).
+You can set reminders for specific assignments which will be displayed in `Your Reminders` (Highlighted in red in the figure below) for your easy referral.

    ![UserGuideYourReminders](images/UserGuideYourReminders.png)
+   *Figure 1: `Your Reminders` highlighted in red*

 You can use the `INDEX` of the assignment as shown in your assignment list to set reminders for that assignment.